Where to Stake Tezos and How To Choose Baker

 In our opinion the right priority is

 Nevertheless, you should make your own decision.
-It’s always better to make conscious choice - this is the only way to find your best Tezos baker ;)
+It’s always better to make a conscious choice - this is the only way to find your best Tezos baker ;)